How will you improve population health?

 Our MPH program is committed to social justice and prepares professional leaders to improve population health for all through collaborative community-engaged education, ethical practice, research, and service.

-On March 13, 2021, our BSPH and MPH programs received news of our accreditation renewal by the Council on Education for Public Health (CEPH) accreditation in October 2015.
+On March 13, 2021, our BSPH and MPH programs received news of our accreditation renewal by the Council on Education for Public Health (CEPH) for a 7-year term (through June 2028).
 CEPH accreditation serves multiple purposes.
 In general, accreditation attests to the quality of an educational program that prepares for entry into a recognized profession.
 For the public, CEPH accreditation promotes the health, safety and welfare of a society by assuring competent public health professionals.
 For prospective students, CEPH accreditation provides assurance that the program has been evaluated and met accepted standards established by and with the public health profession.
-For a copy of the CEPH letter and the Final Self Study Document please contact our program director, Dr. David Shoham.
+For a copy of the CEPH letter and the Final Self Study Document please contact our Program Director, Dr. David Shoham.

 Offered in-person, online, or hybrid, Loyola Chicago's MPH is a 42-credit curriculum.
 Online courses include both synchronous and asynchronous components.
 We offer three concentrations: Epidemiology, Policy and Management, and Global Health Equity.
 The curriculum includes six core courses, concentration-specific courses, electives, and applied practice and integrative learning experiences.